Freakler/psp-camera_patch_lite/README.md

 Gladiator Begins
 God of War: Chains of Olympus (dodge with stick)
 God of War: Ghost of Sparta (dodge with stick)
-Grand Theft Auto Liberty City Stories
-Grand Theft Auto Vice City Stories
+Grand Theft Auto Liberty City Stories (disabled by default) Grand Theft Auto Vice City Stories (disabled by default) Gun Showdown
-Gun Showdown
 Harvest Moon Hero of leaf valley
 Indiana Jones and Staff of Kings